cosargozukirmizi/tui-prevth/README.md

-# cli-prevth
+# tui-prevth
-cli for probabilistic evolution theory solution of ordinary differential equations with multinomial right-hand-sides
+tui for probabilistic evolution theory solution of ordinary differential equations with multinomial right-hand-sides

 This program solves the initial value problem of ordinary differential equations with multinomial right-hand-side functions.
 Four different initial value problems are put in the source code.
 The code can be manipulated to accomodate other initial value problems with multinomial right-hand-sides.